mroberge/learn_python/README.md

     * Then, you'll write your own test.
     * Make sure that all of the tests pass!

+    * Commit your changes as you make them.
+(Github Desktop makes this easy)
+    * Sync your local changes with your remote repo on Github (Sync button)
+    * Create a 'Pull Request' back to my learn_python repo.
+(You don't need to wait until you are finished to do this.
+All of your commits will show up in the pull request as soon as you commit, and we can chat about your progress as you go.)

 3. Odd-Even Excercise: module_2.py

     _Create a function that returns only odd numbers._